sinch/sinch-sdk-node/README.md

    - `servicePlanId`
    - `apiToken`
    - (`region` is optional.
 Default is `US`).
- - for all the other APIs (including SMS is using the US and EU regions only)
+ - for all the other APIs (including SMS when using the US and EU regions only)
    - `projectId`
    - `keyId`
    - `keySecret`
    - (For the SMS API, `region` is optional.
 Default is `US`).

-From this client, you have access to all the SDK services supporting the Sinch APIs:
+From this client, you have access to all the SDK services that support the Sinch APIs:
 ```typescript
 import {
   SinchClient,